Duma Key: Plot

-Narrative timelines interweave as Edgar Freemantle's present-day nightmare parallels the 1927 Eastlake familial tragedy.
-Young Elizabeth, suffering a head-wound in a childhood horse-carriage accident, turns to sketching and scribbling as a means of recuperation.
-An outside presence—"Perse"—speaks to Elizabeth, sometimes in her mind, or sometimes through her rag-doll, filling her with knowledge, reality-altering powers, and a gradual infiltration of sinister urges.
+Narrative timelines interweave as Edgar's present-day ordeal parallels the tragedy which befell the Eastlake family in 1927.
+Young Elizabeth, suffering a head-wound in a horse carriage accident, turns to sketching as a means of recuperation.
+An outside presence—"Perse"—speaks to her, sometimes in her mind or sometimes through her rag-doll, filling her with knowledge, reality-altering powers and a gradual infiltration of sinister urges.
 Elizabeth directs her bootlegger father to a pile of ship debris in the shallows, unearthing a red-cloaked porcelain figurine.
-The girl's sketches grow progressively more alien and malevolent, until, driven by fear, she rebels against Perse, provoking the entity's wrath.
+Her sketches grow progressively more malevolent, until, driven by fear, she rebels against Perse, provoking the entity's wrath.
 As an act of retaliation, Elizabeth's twin sisters are lured into the ocean to drown.
-Only Elizabeth's nursemaid, Melda, takes direct action; as Perse's drowned-sister things move beachward, the governess holds them off by means of silver jewelry, buying precious moments with her life while Elizabeth neutralizes the Perse statuette.
+Only her nursemaid, Melda, takes direct action; as Perse's drowned-sister things move beachward, the governess holds them off by means of silver jewelry, buying precious moments with her life while Elizabeth neutralizes the Perse statuette.

-Freemantle faces similar otherworldly dangers while unraveling the Eastlake mystery.
+Edgar faces similar otherworldly dangers while unraveling the Eastlake mystery.
 He returns home to find "Where our sister?" childishly scrawled on an unused canvas.
-Edgar then discovers that those in possession of his artworks either die, or are possessed and driven into murderous deeds by "Perse."
-He persuades his loved ones to discard their paintings, but not before a co-opted art critic drowns his daughter, Ilse.
-As Edgar, Jack, and Wireman race to discover the secret of mad Persephone's rise and subsequent banishment, the ghost ship's undead passengers return for them.
-Fighting their way to the island's overgrown region—Heron's Roost, the original Eastlake manor—the trio locate the Perse-carving, trapped in fresh (as opposed to her native salt) water, and sealed in a (water-filled) ceramic keg of table whiskey, in which a crack has formed during the passage of years ("the table is leaking").
-Edgar returns the figurine to its fresh-water slumber, and faces down one final Perse-temptation, wearing the face of his drowned daughter Ilse.
-Freemantle and Wireman then fly north, to Minnesota, where they drop the statuette into Lake Phalen's freshwater depths, so it can forever sleep undisturbed.
+He then discovers that those in possession of his artworks either die or are possessed and driven into murderous deeds by Perse.
+He persuades his loved ones to discard their paintings, but not before a co-opted art critic drowns Ilse.
+As Edgar, Jack and Jerome race to discover the secret of Perse, the ghost ship's undead passengers return for them.
+Fighting their way to Duma Key's overgrown region—Heron's Roost, the original Eastlake manor—the trio locate the Perse-carving, sealed in a salt water-filled ceramic keg of whiskey, in which a crack has formed during the passage of years.
+Knowing Perse needs fresh water to rest, Edgar returns the figurine to a freshwater source and faces down one Perse's final temptation, wearing Ilse's face.
+He and Jerome fly to Minnesota and drop the statuette into Lake Phalen's freshwater depths, where it can forever sleep undisturbed.

-Wireman makes plans to move to Tamazunchale in Mexico and start up a hotel business.
-He asks Freemantle to join him when he is ready and if he wants to.
-However, Wireman dies of a heart attack only two months later at Tamazunchale's open-air markets before Freemantle has a chance to see him again.

-Edgar Freemantle then commences his final painting: a massive tropical storm, destroying Duma Key.
+Jerome makes plans to move to Mexico and start a hotel business, proposing that Edgar join him.
+However, Jerome dies of a heart attack only two months later, before Edgar has a chance to see him again.
+Edgar then commences his final painting: a massive tropical storm, destroying Duma Key.